nneves/3DPrinterInterface/README.md

 * Update1 (06-Nov-2012):
 Initial ./modules/core.js module is now working with writable stream interface, serialport communication support completed and also internal minimal cache/stream data parser engine in place.

+* Update2 (29-Nov-2012):
+- Ported and re-factored R2C2 webinterface (including client javascript helper file)
+- Added app.js code to deploy initial WebInterface for UI testing
+- Added rest.js module code to deploy REST API
+- Created mainapp.js to bind upper rest.js module requests with lower level modules (core.js serial communications module, slicer.js, downloader.js, etc)

+It is now possible to test the WebInterface and send a simple GCODE command to printer.
+There is also an initial support to print data from .gcode files located at /bin/gcode/ .

+// update node required packages
+$ npm update

+// launch demo WebInterface (will run on port 8080, REST API on 8081 and using /dev/null to emulate printer serial port - printer response emulated by timer)
+$ node app.js

 Testing core.js module via command line
 ----------------------